Registration Information for Master's Students

 If a student does not plan on registering for any credits in any particular semester, with the exception of the summer, the student must register for Maintenance of Matriculation (MAINT-GA 4747-001).
 Students will still need to set up an appointment and gain advisor approval to register for Maintenance of Matriculation.
 More information is available on the Maintenance of Matriculation page.

 Please note that the act of registering generates related tuition charges and fees, for which students are financially responsible.
-Check the NYU Bursar's Refund Schedule for exact dates on when students can drop a course and still receive a refund:
+Check the NYU Bursar's page on dropping classes for exact dates when students can drop a course and still receive a refund.

-To find out more information about tuition and fees, please refer to the link below:
+To find out more information about tuition and fees, please refer to the NYU Bursar's page on tuition and fee rates .